juicysteak7/rusthw3/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Ask the user to input a move and perform it.

 &nbsp;&nbsp;&nbsp;&nbsp;Try to find a winning move.
 If there is one, perform it.

-Otherwise, stall by chomping as little as possible.
+&nbsp;&nbsp;&nbsp;&nbsp;Otherwise, stall by chomping as little as possible.
 (You can implement this by chomping the furthest-right piece in the lowermost nonempty row.)

 If the user ever gives invalid input, simply ask again until they give valid input.

+# Projest Notes

+This assignment was similar to one in Bart's A.I. class so understanding the ask wasn't difficult.

+The game Chomp was new to me, so learning the rules was where I started.

+I elected to use a Hashset of tuples to represent the board, it seemed like an elegant solution and proved to be easy to work with.

+I will likely try to use this approach of board representation again.

+The wining_move function, and the game loop took the longest to nail down.

+You can easily do testing on the library functions but testing user input functions is more challenging.

+It tooks some repitition to get the exact logic right and catch some edge cases.

+What if the human player chooses to eat the poisened square? - Something I missed initially

+The biggest takeaway was the hashset representation of a 2d board.

+I had done arrays or vectors in the past which work well enough to represent the board but can easily become nested loop hell.